hendrawd/retrofit_test/README.md

-# Retrofit Test

-Test performance of Retrofit vs custom Volley
+# Retrofit VS Modified Volley

 I read many articles about both Volley vs Retrofit, but most of them are obsolete, so i decided to create a project to test both of them